 Contact Equifax, Experian, and TransUnion: These are the three major credit bureaus in the United States.
 You'll need to contact each of them individually to place a credit freeze.
 Visit their respective websites or call their customer service numbers to initiate the process.

-For instance, when verifying your identity with Experian, you may be asked questions about your financial history, like previous loan amounts or addresses associated with your credit report.
+For example, if you decide to place a credit freeze with Experian, you may be asked questions about your financial history, like previous loan amounts or addresses associated with your credit report.
 Accurate responses are vital to confirming your identity successfully.

 Code Generation: After confirming your identity, you'll be provided with a unique PIN or code.
 This code is crucial for temporarily lifting the credit freeze or removing it entirely when you need to access your credit report.
 Keep this code in a secure place, as it will be your key to unlocking your credit when necessary.